 The required general education classes develop communication and math skills and other professional qualities necessary for the smooth operation of a modern business office.

-During this two-year course of study, students choose electives in the field of work in which they are most interested.
-The student may choose legal, accounting, medical or Spanish electives.
+During this two-year course of study, students choose a concentration in the field of work in which they are most interested.
+The student may choose legal, accounting, medical, medical coding or Spanish concentration.